This site uses affiliates. Thank you for buying through our links and supporting this blog.

 AFFORDABLE & CENTRAL

-Just off the main square these stylish rooms are perfect if you’re visiting Hvar for the first time.
+Just off the main square these stylish rooms are perfectly located to explore Hvar.

 Best time to visit Pakleni Islands